How To Decrease In Crochet

 What is sc2tog?

-The Sc2tog or the single crochet decrease is the most basic crochet technique which can be used to reduce the stitches on the work.
+The Sc2tog or the single crochet decrease is the most basic crochet technique that can be used to reduce the stitches on the work.
 This is applied a lot in patterns to form pieces or add complicated patterns.

 Why is sc2tog Important?

 Getting the hang of sc2tog is a prerequisite for creating professional crochet work in the same manner.
-What you will achieve is the proper dimension and form by reducing the stitches at desired places.
+What you will achieve is the proper dimension and form by reducing the stitches at the desired places.

 Step-by-Step Guide to the Single Crochet Decrease (sc2tog)